 Flat rungs that won't trip you up when stepping over them.
 Carrying bag and stakes included.
 Thick nylon straps and durable plastic rungs.
 Holds up well over rigorous use.

 A few have said that the straps have arrived twisted so the ladder does not lay flat.

-20' long.
+20 feet long.
 Carrying bag included.
 Easy to pack and unpack.
 Flat plastic rungs that can be adjusted.
 Durable and lightweight.
 Good value for the money.

 Some users have complained about the rungs being improperly spaced out upon arrival.

 Available in 15- and 30-foot lengths.
 Carrying bag and stakes included.
 Durable nylon straps with flat plastic rungs.
 Reasonably priced for what you get.
 Doesn't tangle when folded up.

 Some feel the rungs are too narrow and too close together.